 Marketing of our farmers’ produce is the responsibility of the UCF.
-At this point, though, we face a new challenge: fresh agricultural produce is subject to the most volatile market conditions.
-And so, we must devise a scalable and resilient plan for marketing our farmers’ produce.
-Our next plan therefore is to set up an agricultural processing plant to do that, by turning our farmers’ produce into intermediate food products that can capture a wider market segment.
+Yet, we now face a new challenge: fresh produce is subject to the most volatile markets.
+And so, we need to devise a scalable and resilient plan for marketing our farmers’ produce.
+Our next plan is to set up an agro-processing plant to do that, by turning our farmers’ produce into intermediate food products that can capture a wider market segment.

-And, with our new focus on creating resilient markets through value-addition, our new goal is to help farmers diversify their incomes, by adding value not only to ginger [which has been our sole focus crop], but to a wide range of crops that the local farmers are already producing, such as mangoes; pineapples; carrots; oranges; jackfruit; kale; papaya; cucumber etc. This will help our farmers diversify their incomes and escape poverty.
+And, with a new focus on resilient markets through agro-processing, our new goal is to help farmers diversify their incomes, by adding value not only to ginger [which has been our sole focus crop], but to a wide range of crops that the local farmers are already producing, e.g. mangoes; pineapples; carrots; oranges; jackfruit; kale; papaya; cucumber etc. This will help our farmers diversify their incomes and escape poverty.

 To cascade technical knowledge & skills to rural poor farmers at a grassroots level, the UCF has tapped a number of model farmers from each village.
 The model farmers provide peer-to-peer mentoring to new farmers; organize fellow farmers to ready their produce for collection, and coordinate all our outreaches in their villages.